Flag Day and History Matters

 • The Flag’s original design remained the same from 1777 to 1795.

-• The anniversary of the Flag Resolution of 1777 was officially established by the Proclamation of President Woodrow Wilson on May 30th, 1916.
+• The anniversary of the Flag Resolution of 1777 was officially established by President Woodrow Wilson’s proclamation on May 30th, 1916.

 • Flag Day is also the birthday of the United States Army.

-• The American Flag colors have symbolism.
-The red stands for valor and hardiness.
+• The American Flag’s colors have symbolism.
+Red stands for valor and hardiness.
 Blue stands for justice, perseverance, and vigilance.
 White stands for innocence and purity.

-• There have been 27 official versions of the U.S. Flag since 1777.
+• Since 1777, there have been 27 official versions of the U.S. Flag.
 Today’s 50-star version was created by a 17-year-old high school student in 1958 in Ohio for a class project.
 He got a B- on the project.

 • “Old Glory” was first used by Captain William Driver in 1831.
 He was a shipmaster from Salem, Massachusetts, and called the flag Old Glory after being given a flag by friends.

-• There are six American Flags located on the moon.
-Apollo crews 11, 12, 14, 15, 16, and 17 planted the Flags on the moon.
-Of the six, five are still standing.
+• Six American Flags are located on the moon.
+Apollo crews 11, 12, 14, 15, 16, and 17 planted the Flags.
+Five of the six are still standing.
 The first Flag, planted by Neil Armstrong, was blown over by the exhaust during the liftoff of Apollo 11.

 When reading about Flag Day, I found a great video that gives a definitive history and review of the Stars and Stripes.
 (It’s still on YouTube — for the moment.)
 So sit back and enjoy!